 The life expectancy of the battery pack varies depending on temperature extremes and number of charging cycles experienced by the cells.
-A nominal life expectancy is over two years.
+A nominal life expectancy is one year.
 If the card provides less than half an hour of operation while operating on battery power, it may be time to replace the battery pack.